freeze-drying-equipment-market/.github/profile/README.md

 Automation and smart technology are changing freeze dry technology and freeze dry equipment that allows operations to be run more efficiently and produce lower operating costs.
 The modern freeze dry systems have incorporated IoT monitoring technology, AI process optimization, and real time data analytics, leading to improved quality and consistency.
 Energy-efficient technology and sustainable freeze drying using coolant sources is a big focus as more businesses are using sustainable or green processing.
 These new technologies are attracting industries looking to reduce their total cycle time, waste, and increased quality.
 R&D is expected to be an area of industry expansion and next generation freeze-drying systems will ultimately improve and streamline freeze-drying processes across the pharmaceutical, food, and biotechnology industries.

-**Leading Companies Operating in the Freeze-Drying Equipment Market Industry:**
+**Leading Companies Operating in the Freeze-Drying Equipment Industry:**

 *   Azbil Corporation
 *   Cuddon Freeze Dry